CodePushGo/website/src/content/blog/en/how-version-work-in-capgo.md

 ## App store update

-When you publish your Capacitor JS app on the App Store, what happens is simple.
+When you publish your React Native JS app on the App Store, what happens is simple.

 Your user will get the new version from the store and remove all local updates in their app by default.